 In South America the BRT systems tend to feature more substantial / fully enclosed 'passenger station' style bus stops.

-Typically passengers will be expected to pay their fare when they arrive at the bus stop and before the reach the 'platform' (just like railway stations) so that when the bus arrives they can board it without the usual delays.
+Typically passengers will be expected to pay their fare when they arrive at the bus stop and before the reach the 'platform' (just like railway stations) so that when the bus arrives they can board it through any of the many entrance doorways.

 Images sourced from bus manufacturer's promotional material.